telerik/xamarin-forms-docs/styling-and-appearance/telerik-font-icons.md

 You have to
 * replace the **0x** with **&#x**
 * capitalize all the letters
-* put a semicolumn at the end of the string
+* put a semicolon at the end of the string

 ```XAML
 <telerikGrid:DataGridTextColumn.HeaderStyle>